Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 What about health insurance in Bali?

-Public healthcare in Bali is basic, so foreigners generally end up at private international hospitals like BIMC or Siloam, where a scooter accident can run into thousands of dollars.
+Public healthcare in Bali is basic, so foreigners generally end up at private international hospitals like BIMC, Siloam or the new Bali International Hospital.
+Surgery from a scooter accident can cost you well over $30,000.
 And scooter accidents are, statistically, how most nomads end up in hospital here.
-And if you’re riding without the correct licence, most travel insurance won’t pay out at all.
+If you’re riding without the correct licence, most travel insurance companies won’t pay out at all.
 That turns a bad day into a financially catastrophic one.

 Good to know: Check that your policy actually covers motorbike riding, since plenty of standard travel policies exclude it or require a valid licence.
-Read that clause before you sign, not after you’ve come off a bike in Pererenan (you won’t believe how common this experience is).
+Read that clause before you sign, not while you’re sitting in the emergency room.

-The fun stuff (and where budgets quietly die)
+The fun stuff (and where budgets go to die)

 We all need leisure activities.
-Why would you move to one of the most beautiful islands in the world and not enjoy what it has to offer, right?
+Why would you move to one of the most beautiful islands in the world and not enjoy what it has to offer?
 Budget IDR 2 to 6 million a month, and this is entirely on you.
 Here’s roughly what things cost:

 - Massage: IDR 100,000 to 200,000 for an hour at a local spa, and considerably more at a hotel one